Which Put Contract Should You Sell For The Best Income Potential?

-Selling put options in your investment account is a great way to create a healthy level of income.
+As some of you know, selling put options in your investment account is a great way to create a healthy income.

 If the stock remains above the strike price, we get to keep the income we received from selling the put contract.
 This means our obligation disappears (or expires).
 If the stock trades lower, we still get to keep the income we received for selling the put, but we also get to buy the stock.
-This is fine, since we have already established that we would like to own it, at a discounted price.
+This is fine if we don’t close out the trade before expiration.
+We have already established that we would like to own it at a discounted price.

 In the Money or Out of the Money?